kachurovskiy/nanoels/h2/README.md

-**This software and instructions are provided as is, without warranty of any kind.
-This is a hobby project.
-Using this might damage your equipment, cause injury or death.
-Use at your own risk.**
+This software and instructions are provided as is, [without warranty of any kind](LICENSE).

 # NanoEls H2